How to Give a Presentation: 6 Public Speaking Fundamentals

 Public speaking is the #1 ranked fear for most adults - more than spiders, heights, or dying.
 The good news: most of what makes a speaker bad is fixable in 6 small habits.
 Get these right and you'll be ahead of about 80% of people who present at work.

 This walkthrough from Communication Coach Alexa is structured as 6 don'ts paired with the do version.
 Practice them on a 5-minute talk before your next real presentation - read your notes out loud, time yourself, watch the recording.
 Public speaking is a learnable skill, not a personality trait.
+The supporting habits help too — our Cornell note method structures what you want to say, and time-blocking a 30-minute slot the day before turns rehearsal from a wish into a calendar item.

 Step-by-Step Guide